ska-sa/hibayes/README.md

-# ledabayes
+# hibayes

-MCMC model fitting for the global HI spectrum.
+Bayesian Monte-Carlo model fitting for the global HI spectrum.

 We provide a python framework for a fully Bayesian analysis of the global HI spectrum from the cosmic dawn.
 As written the code uses